-If Prior Approval is not obtained the services will be covered at the reduced benefit level.
+If Prior Approval is not obtained the services will be covered at the reduced, Point of Service (Out of Network), benefit level.
+See Section 5(i) for more information.

 Circumstances beyond our control

 Under certain extraordinary circumstances, such as natural disasters, we may have to delay your services or we may be unable to provide them.
 In that case, we will make all reasonable efforts to provide you with the necessary care.